Seated Calf Raise

 Keep your back straight and avoid leaning forward.

-Common Seated Calf Raise mistakes
+What are common Seated Calf Raise mistakes to avoid?

 Using momentum instead of controlled muscle contractions.